rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_account.rst

    accessing.
 Use the account switcher dropdown to change to the account for which you want to view tickets.

-   The notifications section will always display notifications for all linked accounts.
-Notifications will include the account number to allow you sort between different linked accounts.
+   You will always see notifications for your primary account.
+   You will not see notifications for other principal/trusted accounts.

 .. note::